 Note The errors displayed by the CodeBridge Library are in addition to errors that may subsequently be displayed by the RM/COBOL runtime system.
-See Appendix A, Runtime Messages, in the RM/COBOL User's Guide.
+See Appendix A: Runtime Messages of the RM/COBOL User's Guide.

 A CodeBridge Library error message contains the following information: